noodlecollie/nightfire-open/readme.md

 * It's close in principle to the genuine PC Nightfire engine (itself a heavily modified version of GoldSrc).
 * Developing on a more limited engine doesn't come with the expectation that the game will be photorealistic.
 I don't have the time or the energy as a single hobbyist to be working on some sort of HD photorealistic remake.

-The original repo used for development was [afterburner-game](https://github.com/noodlecollie/afterburner-game), but it became clear that being tied to the upstream engine repo was detrimental.
-This project's coding standards were different to the upstream; it needed more flexibility than the engine was able to offer on its own; the Git subrepository architecture was consistently a pain to work with; and the Waf build system was complex, esoteric and poorly documented.
-Consequently, it was decided to take a hard fork of the Xash3D engine and migrate everything to this new CMake-based repository instead, for full customisability.
+The original repo used for development was [afterburner-game](https://github.com/noodlecollie/afterburner-game), but the objectives of this repo and the Xash3D repo became quite different, and were not well-aligned.
+Consequently, it was decided to take a hard fork of the Xash3D engine and migrate everything to this new CMake-based repository instead, for full control over the codebase.

 ## Credits